-Our Mission: TOPS works as a collaborative team to develop air tour safety standards and recommended practices that are progressive, best-in-class and exceed regulatory requirements
+Our Mission: TOPS works as a collaborative team to develop air tour safety standards and recommended practices that are progressive, best-in-class and exceed regulatory standards.

 TOPS history: In 1993, the need for safety programs specifically geared for the air tour industry became evident.
 Although helicopter tour operations had a good safety record, the flight-seeing industry was then experiencing growing pains.
 Accidents that may have been avoided, and media sensationalism that poorly depicted the helicopter tour industry, incorrectly portrayed the tour industry as unconcerned with public safety.
 Several leading providers of helicopter tours met informally during this time to exchange views on how to improve the situation.